This page is provided in English as the authoritative version. Translations are for your convenience.

 2.3 Duplicate or failed transactions

-2.4 Donations to causes
+2.4 Contributions to causes

-Voluntary donations to causes (gauseva, gurukul, orphan support, scholarship, temple renovation) are non-refundable once received by the partner institution.
+Voluntary contributions to causes (gauseva, gurukul, orphan support, scholarship, temple renovation) are non-refundable once received by the partner institution.
 The exception is a duplicate transaction caused by a gateway error, which is refunded under §2.3 above.

 3. How the refund is calculated